broadinstitute/monorepo/libs/jump_rr/README.md

 # Overview

 This module provides tools to efficiently compare vectors of [JUMP](https://jump-cellpainting.broadinstitute.org/) data.
-It also assembles the dataframes that we make accesible through the browser using [datasette-lite](https://github.com/simonw/datasette-lite).
+It also assembles the dataframes that we make accessible through the browser using [datasette-lite](https://github.com/simonw/datasette-lite).

 <a id="Data%20accessibility"></a>